S. Charles Lee: Honors and awards

 Lee's work on the Los Angeles's Tower Theatre was featured in Architect & Engineer in 1928.
 Likewise, his work on Temple Israel of Hollywood was featured in Architectural Record in 1946.

 Lee was honored by the Royal Institute of British Architects at the International Exhibition of Contemporary Architecture for his work on Fox Florence Theatre in 1934.

 Lee received the highest recognition of the Society of Registered Architects, the Synergy Award, in 1975.

 The UCLA Graduate School of Architecture and Urban Planning established an endowed chair honoring Lee in 1986.

+In popular culture

+In 2026, artist Todd Gray dedicated the art piece that the LA Metro commissioned for the Wilshire/La Cienega station to Lee, using his blueprints to form the basis of a public art work at the entrance to the station.